-That's because titanium dioxide alone gives you just partial protection against UVA rays, so it's not truly broad-spectrum.
+As you can see, titanium dioxide gives you just partial protection against UVA rays, so it's not truly broad-spectrum.
 It can protect you from a sunburn, but won't do enough against the longer UVA wavelengths that cause premature aging.

 The concentration of zinc oxide also matters, so now we proceed to the next question...

 Your next step is to check what percentage of zinc oxide is in the formula.